CrankyUnicorn/ytdl-mp3-list/README.md

 # 🎵 YouTube Music List Downloader (Electron App)

-Forked from YouTube Music Downloader by Veljko Vuckovic Fully open source desktop app for downloading audio (MP3 or WebM) or lists of audio from Youtube Music.
+Forked from YouTube Music Downloader by Veljko Vuckovic.
+Fully open source desktop app for downloading audio (MP3 or WebM) or lists of audio from Youtube Music.